Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 - **CSS** & **JavaScript** (`.css` & `.js`)<br>
 CSS and JavaScript files of those HTML files are created within the same app folder

 Below is the flowchart of the website to show the core relationships between the pages.
-(Most of the pages are linked each other subject to permission)<br>
+(Most of the pages are linked to each other subject to permission)<br>

 ![image](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/ux/front-end-chart.png)<br>